 In order to find directories that are used by your potential customers you should 1) Ask existing customers how they learned about your business and 2) Look at which directories your competitors are using.

 Once you’ve done this, you’ll have a prioritised list of directories to which you can submit your details.
 If you’ve submitted to the directories in the past, take the time to ensure your details are correct, up to date and match those you use on your website 100%.
 If you’ve got money to spare, but are short on time you can use a service like Whitespark.ca to help speed up the directory submission process.
+The 123-reg Search Engine Optimiser tool will also help you identify the biggest directories to which you can submit your business details.
+This is a great option if you don’t have the time to draw up a list of directories and just want to target the most important ones.

 Remember, this isn’t about making as many submissions as possible; it’s about making sure your business is listed on sites that are being used by potential customers.